Get insider access

 • Short pre-travel distance may feel too sensitive for some.

-The Corsair K83 is a good office keyboard.
-It's nice and quiet, so you shouldn't bother coworkers around you, and its scissor switches are light enough to not cause fatigue after typing all day.
-Unfortunately, its ergonomics are only decent as it doesn't have adjustable incline settings.
+The Corsair K83 is a good keyboard for office use.
+It's nice and quiet, so you shouldn't bother coworkers around you.
+It also has decent ergonomics and the scissor switches are light enough to not cause fatigue after typing all day.

 Pros